10-3-pursuit/video-game-data-capture/readme.md

 ### You have the option to complete two functions.

-Start with the `findGamesByGenre` question which we will go over in class.
+Start with the `findGamesByGenre` questionm which we will go over in class.

-If you have time or in your spare time, complete the `getGameDetails` function.
+If you have time leftover, or in your spare time, complete the `getGameDetails` function.

 1. Fork and clone this repository into your `module-one` folder